duleab/Fake-Image-Detection/INSIGHT_REPORT.md

 ## 5. Task 1: Exploratory Data Analysis & Forensic Analysis

 Task 1 applies classical image forensics techniques to identify the physical signals that distinguish real photographs from AI-generated images.
-These findings directly inform the modeling strategy for Tasks 2â€“4.
+These findings directly inform the modeling strategy for Tasks 2–4.

 ### 5.1 Visual Sample Inspection

 ![Sample images from the CIFAKE dataset showing rows of REAL and FAKE images side by side](images/task1_cell33_img1.png)

-**Figure 1 â€” Sample Images Grid (REAL vs. FAKE).** This 4Ã—10 grid displays randomly sampled images from both classes.
+**Figure 1 — Sample Images Grid (REAL vs. FAKE).** This 4×10 grid displays randomly sampled images from both classes.
 The top rows contain authentic CIFAR-10 photographs, while the bottom rows show Stable Diffusion-generated counterparts.
-At 32Ã—32 resolution, the visual differences between real and fake images are subtle and essentially indistinguishable to human observers.
-This confirms that pixel-level forensic analysisâ€”rather than visual inspectionâ€”is necessary for reliable detection.
+At 32×32 resolution, the visual differences between real and fake images are subtle and essentially indistinguishable to human observers.
+This confirms that pixel-level forensic analysis—rather than visual inspection—is necessary for reliable detection.

 ### 5.2 Pixel Statistics Analysis